rsdoiel/scripttool/INSTALL.md

 This is generalized instructions for a release.

-Compiled versions are available for Mac OS X (amd64 processor, macos-amd64), Linux (amd64 process, linux-amd64), Windows (amd64 processor, windows-amd64),
+Compiled versions are available for Mac OS X (amd64 and M1 processor, macos-amd64, macos-arm64), Linux (amd64 process, linux-amd64), Windows (amd64 processor, windows-amd64),
 Rapsberry Pi (arm7 processor, raspbian-arm7) and Pine64 (arm64 processor, linux-arm64)